 عنوان مقاله [English]

-Vertical drops reduce the flow velocity and increase energy loss in steep-slope areas.
-In subsurface networks, the upstream channels in vertical drops are generally circular and the flow regime is supercritical; thereby, the flow characteristics are significantly different from those of the rectangular vertical drops with upstream and downstream rectangular sections and the subcritical flow.
-The present investigation aims to model numerically and experimentally a vertical drop with an upstream pipe and downstream rectangular channel.
-A vertical drop of height 0.345 m is built in the Hydraulic Laboratory, Department of Civil Engineering, Isfahan University of Technology.
-The upstream pipe is 0.19 m diameter, and the width of the downstream channel is 0.4 m.
-A jet box is installed in the upstream pipe to create the free surface flow with different Froude numbers and to make the upstream flow fully developed.
-The flow is also numerically simulated using OpenFOAM software.
-The interFOAM solver has been used for solving the two-phase flow.
-This solver is a two-phase algorithm based on the volume of fluid (VOF) method.
-The brink, pool, and downstream depths and energy dissipation in supercritical flow with Froude numbers ranging from 1 to 3.8 and relative discharge of 0.25 to 0.5 are investigated.
-In the numerical model, fixed velocity is used for the inlet flow at the upstream boundary.
-For the bottom of the channel and the sidewalls, the non-slip
+Vertical drops reduce the flow velocity and increase the energy loss in steep-slope areas.
+In subsurface networks, the upstream channels in vertical drops are generally circular and the flow regime is supercritical; thus, the flow characteristics are significantly different from those of the rectangular vertical drops with upstream and downstream rectangular sections and subcritical flow.
+The present investigation aims to numerically and experimentally model a vertical drop with an upstream pipe and a downstream rectangular channel.
+A vertical drop with the height 0.345 m was built at the Hydraulic Laboratory, Department of Civil Engineering, Isfahan University of Technology, Isfahan, Iran.
+The diameter of the upstream pipe was 0.19 m and the width of the downstream channel was 0.4 m.
+A jet box was installed on the upstream pipe to create free surface flow with different Froude numbers and to make the upstream flow fully developed.
+The flow was also numerically simulated using OpenFOAM software.
+The interFOAM solver was utilized to solve the two-phase flow.
+This solver is a two-phase algorithm based on the Volume of Fluid (VOF) method.
+The brink, pool, and downstream depths and energy dissipation in the supercritical flow with Froude numbers ranging from 1 to 3.8 and relative discharges from 0.25 to 0.5 were investigated.
+In the numerical model, the fixed velocity was taken into account for the inlet flow at the upstream boundary.
+For the bottom and sidewalls of the channel, the non-slip

 boundary condition was considered.
 At the upper boundary of the simulation

 domain, the boundary condition of the atmospheric pressure was taken into